strands-project/fremen/FremenServer/README.md

 - **message** contains a detailed report or an error message.
 - **entropies** is an array of state's **id** predicted entropies at given **times**.

-###The 'evaluate' action
+###The 'evaluate' operation
-The **evaluate** action is meant to support decisions what model order to use for probability and entropy predictions.
+The **evaluate** operation is meant to support decisions what model order to use for probability and entropy predictions.
 It allows to calculate the prediction error of the various model orders of a given (by **id**) state.
 The user provides a sequence of observed **states** and **times** of observations and a maximal **order** to be evaluated.
 The server performs predictions for the given **times** and **orders**, compares those with the provided **states** and calculates the percentage of unsuccessful predictions for model orders from 0 to **order**.